hubzity/conversions-tracking/stages/raw-html.md

 Consider the following scenario.
 You have a product subscription process and within this process user needs to fill a registration form.
 Let's imagine your conversion process consists of 3 stages:

 1. Stage 0 - user loads the landing page.
-This is covered by the code above.
+This is covered by the pixel above.
 2. Stage 1 - e.g. user fills in the registration form.
 This should be added as sampled below.
-2. Stage 2 - e.g. user clicks ‘Subscribe’ button.
+3. Stage 2 - e.g. user clicks ‘Subscribe’ button.
 This should be added as sampled below.

 To enable conversion tracking with multiple stages (for example clicking on a button, filing a registration form etc.), add also the following code to the event handlers which reflect user actions on your page.
 Numbers 1-9 can be used for the CONVERSION_STAGE (0 is already in use for load).
 Your webmaster or site developer should know how handle it.